Try this creamy, vegan roasted red pepper pasta recipe for a quick, easy and delicious meal that’s ready in 30 minutes.

 5. Add Herbs: Add the parsley or basil into the pot and stir to incorporate.

-6. Serve: Serve with another sprinkle of fresh herbs and extra nutritional yeast or dairy-free parmesan.
+6. Serve: Serve with another sprinkle of fresh herbs and extra nutritional yeast or dairy-free parmesan cheese.

 Notes